bytebodger/blog/why-i-hate-eslint.md

 Then... yay!
 I applaud you!

-If you write your objects with trailing spaces like this:
+If you write your objects with trailing commas like this:

     const myObject = {
        foo : 'bar',